 Step 6 – Negotiate the deal

-Most deals aren't closed on the first offer, and it's widely common to receive a counter offer.
-Don't let it discourage you.
-We'll talk about whether or not to agree to the counter offer, propose our own counter offer, or decline the seller's offer and move on.
+Unfortunately most deals don't close on the beginning offer – it's extremely common to receive a counter offer.
+But don't let it discourage you.
+We'll consider whether or not to take the counter offer, propose our own counter offer, or reject the seller's offer and go on.

 How aggressively we negotiate the deal depends on the state of the market.

-Upon completion of the deal, you'll start working with your mortgage lender to close the loan.
+Once we sign the final sales contract, you'll start working with your lender to close the loan.

-If you're pre-qualified, it shouldn't be a long process at all, but you'll need to stay in close contact with your lender.
+This won't take very long at all if you're already pre-approved, but you'll want to stay in close contact with your lender.

-And I'll look after all the property information your lender needs to close the loan.
+And I'll deal with all the property information your mortgage lender will need to close the loan.

 Step 8 – Close the deal

-Your lender will send you a Loan Estimate (LE) of your closing costs within three days of getting your loan application.
-You'll get a Loan Estimate (LE) detailing closing costs from your lender within three days of getting your loan application.
+Your lender will give you a Loan Estimate (LE) of closing costs within three days of getting your application.
+You'll get a Loan Estimate (LE) of closing costs from your mortgage lender within three days of accepting your loan application.

-The estimate is formed from the loan amount, and RESPA requirements dictate that it has to contain all closing costs and be within a close range of accuracy.
-I'll go over the estimate and let you know if everything looks okay.
+The estimate depends on the loan amount.
+RESPA requirements require that it has to contain all closing costs and fall within a strict range of accuracy, and I'll go over the estimate and let you know if everything looks permissible.

-Then it's time to close on your house.
-This will most often take place at a title company or escrow office and will likely be a smooth and relaxed event.
+Then it's time to close on your home.
+This will most often take place at a title company or escrow office and will most often be a smooth and hassle-free affair.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new house.
+Now you can move into your new house.
 Enjoy it.
-And if you need anything or have any questions, make sure you call me at (405) 414-7000 Carol or e-mail me at .
+And if you need anything, simply call me at (405) 414-7000 Carol or e-mail me at .